top of page

 Redemptive Analogy

-Unbroken reflects Christian themes of suffering, redemption, and forgiveness.
-Louie Zamperini’s endurance reflects Jesus’ teaching that suffering can lead to glory.
+Unbroken embodies Christian themes of suffering, redemption, and forgiveness.
+Louie Zamperini’s endurance illustrates Jesus’ teaching that suffering can lead to glory.
 Louie’s ultimate act of forgiveness echoes Christ’s call to love our enemies.

 Conversation Starters